grandseiken/factorio-ultracube/README.md

 ## Overview

-This is a mod that makes Factorio significantly more difficult, but in a way that should feel fairly unique.
+This mod makes Factorio significantly more difficult, but in a way that should feel fairly unique.

 The player starts with a single extremely useful cube (additional copies cannot be crafted), required as a catalyst in various large bulk-processing steps.